Divine241998/ML-Classification-project/README.md

 # ML-Classification-project
-This project is my final project for the IBM Machine learning Course
+This project was my final project for the IBM Machine learning Course